jeffdonthemic/apex-financials/README.md

 # Apex Financial Calculations for Salesforce

-PV, PMT, FV, IPMT & PPMT Excel functions implemented in Apex.
+RATE, PV, PMT, FV, IPMT & PPMT Excel functions implemented in Apex.

 Includes a utility class with the functions and unit tests.
 All values are returned as Doubles so you may want to cast them as Decimal so you can set the decimal scale.

+Calculated values were checked against the same function in Google Sheets.

 See [A Guide to the PMT, FV, IPMT and PPMT Functions](https://www.experts-exchange.com/articles/1948/A-Guide-to-the-PMT-FV-IPMT-and-PPMT-Functions.html) for through documentation on each function.